living-atlases/la-toolkit/README.md

 docker build . -f ./docker/u18/Dockerfile -t la-toolkit # for ubuntu 18.04
 docker build . -f ./docker/u20/Dockerfile -t la-toolkit/u20 # for ubuntu 20.04 (testing right now)
 ```

+## Developed so far and Roadmap

+- [X] Basic configuration of LA Portals
+- [X] Tunning of LA configurations with advanced mode
+- [X] Software compatibility and other project checks and recommendations
+- [X] Helper for configuration of ssh
+- [X] Connectivity and other servers checks
+- [X] Generation and update of inventories
+- [X] CAS additional tasks (like keys generation)
+- [X] Map helper to configure collections, spatial and regions homepages
+- [X] Ansible deployment of portals
+- [X] Inline help and descriptive commands that are executed for educational purposes
+- [X] Terminal with deployment environment
+- [X] Ansible use stats (number of tasks executed with success or failed,...)
+- [X] Import of previous inventories
+- [X] Template projects of existing LA Portals
+- [X] Logs store and replay previous deploy tasks
+- [ ] Develop pre-deploy tasks (wip)
+- [ ] Develop post-deploy tasks
+- [ ] Develop of branding deployment (wip)
+- [ ] Develop of stats tool
+- [ ] Develop of monitor tool
+- [ ] Improve ssh keys management
+- [ ] Support additional hubs configuration

 ## Screenshots